 In 2015, an Ebola outbreak in West Africa claimed the lives of 11,000 people.
-This outbreak was so deadly as the disease had never been seen in the region before and this led to delays in identifying the nature of the problem.
+The disease had never been seen in the region before, so there were delays in identifying it and preventing it from spreading.

 During the outbreak, CAFOD worked in Sierra Leone and Liberia to raise awareness in local communities, provide safe and dignified burials and training, and distribute outbreak prevention kits.

-Due to well-established partnerships, CAFOD was able to respond through the network of Church aid workers and volunteers who, at the height of the disease, were able to deliver life-saving prevention information, hygiene kits, and food to quarantined and vulnerable families.
+Through our network of local experts, CAFOD was able to respond at the height of the disease.
+Through our networks of Church aid-workers and volunteers, we were able to deliver life-saving prevention information, hygiene kits, and food to quarantined and vulnerable families.